infracamp/infracamp/docs/index.md

 ---
 layout: default
+type: website
 title: Open-Source Support Organisation
+keywords: infracamp, docker, microservice, kickstart
+description: |
-description: Infracamp is an open source community to provide platform services for webdevelopers across multiple companies and private projects.
+    Infracamp is an open source community to provide platform services for webdevelopers across multiple companies and private projects.
 All services are free and will always be free.
-og_description: Infracamp - We think microservice-containers are the future of IoT and BigData development.
-Developers cooperate to deliver first class experience.
-Let us share our know-how across company boundaries and do even better together.
 ---

 <div class="jumbotron pt-4 pb-4">